 Don’t Forget Your AirPod Case!

 Wiping this down with a microfiber cloth should remove most dirt and grime.
-Just make sure you clean inside as well as outside the case.
+Just make sure you clean the inside as well as the outside of the case.
 Debris inside your AirPods Charging Case often causes improper AirPod charging and may impact overall performance.

 Reader Tips